data-pup/misc-notes/cretonne-issue-342-pt-2/00-initial-notes.md

 sort of `SettingsGroup` object explicitly.
 This will be easier to create in Rust, since static variables are not mutable in Rust.

+### Adding Settings Classes/Structs

+Similar to the manner in which the types were implemented, the settings will require a separate file in both the `base` and `cdsl` modules.
+The first is responsible for 'instantiating' the settings, and the `cdsl` file is responsible for defining the classes themselves.

+The Python implementation here also heavily relies on some class inheritance, which can be represented within the Rust code using `enums`.